 If you are a university student, you should consider talking to your university’s career services as there’s a good chance that they’ll have some on-camous opportunities for you which will help you save on commuting expenses as well as time.
 However, even if they don’t have any on-campus opportunities, they’ll have a few other collaborators that might be able to help you.
 Keep in mind that talking to your career services professional will help you make a more informed decision as they’ll be able to provide you with more personalised advice.

-If you’re a graduate or are simply someone who’s found themselves out of a job all of a sudden, you’ll be happy to learn that there are tons and tons of available positions for eager volunteers throughout the UK.
+If you’re a graduate or are simply someone who’s found themselves out of a job all of a sudden, you’ll be happy to learn that there are tons and tons of available positions for eager volunteers throughout the UK, as well as abroad.
 Contact organisations who you believe in and ask them if they have any volunteering needs; there’s a good chance that you’ll be able to offer something to each and every organisation out there, so go with what you believe most in.

 #2 Contact Your Nearest NCVO Volunteer Centre